 Assembly completeness

-BUSCO results for assemblies (Table 1) shows comparable degree of completeness for the 3285 genes in the BUSCO dipteran benchmark set between D. prolongata assembly and references, with 3236 complete for D. prolongata, 3233 complete for D. rhopaloa, and 3243 complete for D. melanogaster.
-The whole genome alignment between the D. prolongata assembly and D. rhopaloa reference (Fig 2) further shows near complete highly contiguous coverage of the entire reference with regions of D. prolongata scaffolds.
+BUSCO results for assemblies (Table 1) show a comparable degree of completeness for the 3285 genes in the BUSCO dipteran benchmark set between D. prolongata assembly and references, with 3236 complete for D. prolongata, 3233 complete for D. rhopaloa, and 3243 complete for D. melanogaster.
+The whole genome alignment between the D. prolongata assembly and the D. rhopaloa reference (Fig 3) further shows near complete, highly contiguous coverage of the entire reference with regions of D. prolongata scaffolds.

+Repeat annotation

+The D. prolongata genome is moderately repetitive, with transposable elements and simple repeats comprising about 13% of its sequence, of which 38.4% are tandem repeats and 28.3% are LTR retrotransposons (Table S1).